Code-Institute-Submissions/Paradoon-Project1/README.md

 <ul><h4>* Sign up form</h4></ul>
 Sign up form on the "About us" page to let anyone apply for a position to work at OurDesign.

+<h2>Testing</h2>
+I have run through the website several times, not only for testing but also for learning HTML and CSS.
+I've made every mistake that's possible which have helped me both to learn and also to test at the same time.
+The easiest way to put it, is that this website is built by 95% mistakes, bugs and testing and 5% success.
+Everything from adding images and resizing them, to displaying blocks and inline blocks with images and text to changing all colors to hex for faster loading.

+<h3>Validator testing</h3>
+<li>HTML</li>
+No errors.
+<li>CSS</li>
+No errors with CSS level 3 + SVG.
+<h3>Unfixed bugs</h3>
+Due to the time spent with this project, I think there are none.
+I also changed layout/design several times if something didn't work or wasn't in line with my own vision.

+<h2>Deployment</h2>
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+<li>In the GitHub repository, navigate to the Settings tab</li>
+<li>From the source section drop-down menu, select the Master Branch</li>
+<li>Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.</li>
+The live link can be found here - https://paradoon.github.io/Project1/

+<h2>Credits</h2>
+Primary credits go to: Code Institute and former student Björn Nilsson and students Jess_5P and Lilly Sunnegård_5P, also mentors Akshat Garg and Rohit for help with support and knowledge.
+Secondary credits go to:<br>
+www.W3schools.com, www.stackoverflow.com and www.google.com.
+<h3>Content</h3>
+Content is inspired from my own life experiences and discoveries.
+I wanted the page to look clean and easy with some "software look".<br>
+Company name is my own company name translated to english from swedish.<br>
+Secondly: www.looka.com for logo. www.fontawesome.com for icons and https://fonts.google.com/ for fonts.
+<h3>Media</h3>
+Images used is either my own or taken from:<br>
+www.pixabay.com <br>
+www.pexels.com

+<h2>Own notes</h2>
+I wish I had the information upon starting this project about making the mobile version first and then using media query to make it work for computers for faster loading.
+Instead the other way around since I will probably use this website for my own company.